mediocregopher/loadout/README.md

 ./Mediocre_Loadout-x86_64.AppImage nvim
 ```

+NOTE that the AppImage doesn't like working with files within `/tmp`.
+I don't
+know of a workaround for this at the moment.

 # Available Components

 Components of the loadout can be run separate from the others, depending on what
 you're trying to do.
 The following components are available to be run:

-* `zsh` (`shell` in the AppImage): My terminal shell.
+* `zsh`: My terminal shell.
 There's some customization
   to it but it should be pretty self-explanatory to "just use".

-* `nvim` (`editor` in the AppImage): My neovim development environment, plus all
+* `nvim`: My neovim development environment, plus all plugins I use.
+I mostly
-  plugins I use.
-I mostly work in golang, so it's most tuned for that, but it
+  work in golang, so it's most tuned for that, but it does fine for general dev
-  does fine for general dev work. `Ctrl-N` will open NerdTree, `<backslash>tn`
+  work. `Ctrl-N` will open NerdTree, `<backslash>tn` will open a terminal tab,
-  will open a terminal tab, and `<backslash>th`/`<backslash>tl` can be used to
+  and `<backslash>th`/`<backslash>tl` can be used to navigate tabs.
+There's a
-  navigate tabs.
-There's a lot more customization that's been done, see the
+  lot more customization that's been done, see the `nvim/init.vim` file.
-  `nvim/init.vim` file.

-* `alacritty` (`gui` in the AppImage, might be broken): Terminal which I use.
+* `alacritty`: Terminal GUI which I use.
+Yes, I always use a light-mode theme,
-  Yes, I always use a light-mode theme, because I work in well lit spaces
+  because I work in well lit spaces generally.
-  generally.
 There's not much else to this.

-* `awesome` (`wm` in the AppImage, almost definitely broken): My window manager.
-  There's so much customization I couldn't begin to start. `Meta+Enter` should
+* `awesome`: My window manager.
+There's so much customization I couldn't begin
-  open a terminal, where `Meta` is probably the windows key on your keyboard.
+  to start. `Meta+Enter` should open a terminal, where `Meta` is probably the
+  windows key on your keyboard.

 # Status

 This configuration is still fairly new, and so expect it to be fairly broken.
 I'll be updating it as I go though, so it should stabalize into something
 functional.
+I don't test the AppImage build very much, it's more of a gimick,
+but the shell and dev environment should work well from it at least.